 **Update – February 2020 – Schools & Courses updated**

-An updated listing of schools and courses based on many searches of the current Victorian Tertiary Education Guide was compiled in February 2020, and the results are available in this document.
+An updated listing of schools and courses based on many searches of the current Victorian Tertiary Education Guide was compiled in February 2020.

 AES Melbourne has surveyed the audio industry (the survey).

 Audio has expanded greatly as a discipline to the point that it is an essential part of almost all communications and media today.

 The study considered the widest scope of audio as both a discipline and a specialist field.
 It consisted of a desk audit of the audio-related courses available, and a survey of audio practitioners.

 For the survey, first the full scope of the audio discipline was broken out into the various sub-fields Appendix 1 provides a list of audio job functions.